IMS Support for Adobe Experience Manager as a Cloud Service ims-support-for-aem-as-a-cloud-service

 IMS Onboarding

-1. The designated System Administrator receives an invite to log in to Cloud Manager.
-After logging into Cloud manager, the System Administrators can choose to provision AEM programs and environments or navigate to Admin Console for Administrative tasks.
+1. The designated System Administrator receives an invitation to log in to Cloud Manager.
+After logging into Cloud manager, the System Administrators can choose to provision AEM programs, and environments, or navigate to Admin Console for Administrative tasks.

 2. The System Administrator claims a domain to confirm the ownership of the respective domain (for example, acme.com)